Zero-Flow Encoders: Application: Self-supervised Learning

 \subsection{Shortcut Problem}

 It is well-known that SimCLR suffers from the ``shortcut problem'' due to the \emph{greediness of mutual information maximization} \cite{poolewhat2020,robinson2021can}.
-The contrastive loss is easily saturated by learning superficial shared features between $Z_1$ and $Z_2$ (a.k.a., shortcuts), and the algorithm fails to learn more meaningful semantic features (e.g., "dogs", "horses").
-We demonstrate such a case in Figure \ref{fig:loss.shortcuts}, where we train SimCLR on the CIFAR10 dataset.
-For each image, we add a unique watermark patch in the top-left corner.
-It can be seen that the SimCLR loss quickly drops to zero when such a shortcut is learned.
-In contrast, without such watermark patches, the loss decreases much more slowly, meaning it tries ``harder'' to learn non-trivial, high-level patterns from data.
+The contrastive loss can be easily saturated by learning superficial shared features between $Z_1$ and $Z_2$ (a.k.a., shortcuts), causing the algorithm to fail to learn more meaningful semantic features (e.g., ``dogs'' or ``horses'').
+We demonstrate such a case in Figure~\ref{fig:loss.shortcuts}, where we train SimCLR on CIFAR-10.
+For each image, we add a instance-specific watermark patch in the top-left corner, which acts as a shortcut feature shared between views.
+It can be seen that the SimCLR loss quickly drops to zero once such a shortcut is learned.
+SimCLR is prone to shortcuts because its contrastive objective is essentially an instance-wise classification loss.
+Once an easy cue is found to separate the positive from the negative pairs, the loss saturates, leaving little incentive to learn additional semantic features.
+In contrast, without watermark patches, the loss decreases much more slowly, indicating that the model learn non-trivial, high-level patterns.

 Rather than relying on mutual information maximization, we aim to enforce the conditional independence in \eqref{eq.simclr} more directly using the zero-flow criterion.
-Similar to the previous section, let us reformulate the loss \eqref{eq.main.obj} by substituting $X$ with $Z_1$ and $Y$ with $Z_2$, assuming that $\bv_t$ is optimal and the zero-flow criterion can be minimized to zero, then Theorem \ref{eq.thm.zero.cond.flow} ensures the conditional independence
+Similar to Section \ref{sec.app.markov.blanket}, let us reformulate the loss \eqref{eq.main.obj} by substituting $X$ with $Z_1$ and $Y$ with $Z_2$, assuming that the zero-flow criterion can be minimized to zero, then Theorem \ref{eq.thm.zero.cond.flow} ensures the conditional independence

-Assume that the global information is recoverable from $Z_2$, the conditional independence of \eqref{eq.rep1} is exactly the one that is encoded in \eqref{eq.simclr}.
+Assume that the shared information $T$ is recoverable from $Z_2$, the conditional independence of \eqref{eq.rep1} is exactly the one that is encoded in \eqref{eq.simclr}.
 Note that, to avoid a trivial solution $f(Z_2) = Z_2$, we need to implement some information bottleneck.
 In our experiments, $f$ maps $Z_2$ to an $ L$-dimensional latent space, and $L \ll d$.
 More details about this encoder architecture can be found in Section \ref{sec.reprsentation.encoder}.

 In Section \ref{sec.learning.latent.representation}, we show that, although derived from the same assumption, our zero-flow encoder does not suffer from the shortcut problem.